AMQ adapter version w/o endpoints for CleverSwarm integration #3

 Reference: clevermicro/amq-adapter-python#3

-Delete branch "feat/#1"
+Delete Branch "feat/#1"

 Deleting a branch is permanent.
 Although the deleted branch may continue to exist for a short time before it actually gets removed, it CANNOT be undone in most cases.
 Continue?